Cannabigerol (CBG) is a cannabinoid in the hemp/cannabis plant that’s become increasingly well-known for its anti-inflammatory properties.

 (0.3) x (your body weight in lbs.) = your daily CBG dosage in mg.

-• CBG OilCBG oil combines hemp extract with carrier oil to create a product that you can dose precisely.
-Oils are taken under the tongue and absorbed into the blood vessels in the mouth, rather than swallowed.
+- CBG Oil: CBG oil combines hemp extract (the CBG) and carrier oil to create a liquid product that you can dose precisely.
+Oil can be taken under the tongue, where it absorbs through the blood vessels on the bottom of your mouth.
 This allows for a quick onset; CBG oil begins working in just 10-15 minutes.

-• CBG Capsules – CBG capsules allow CBG to be taken in a gel capsule (similar to over-the-counter ibuprofen).
+- CBG Capsules: CBG capsules allow CBG to be taken in a gel capsule (similar to over-the-counter ibuprofen).
 They’re quick, tasteless, and begin working in 45 minutes to 1 hour.

-CBG offers a natural way to supplement, or in some cases, replace IBS medications.
 Many people have found that it works better than these medications, and with fewer side effects – especially when combined with CBD.

 CBG for IBS: Frequently Asked Questions

-Does CBG help IBS?
+Does CBG help gut health?

 Is CBG good for digestive problems?